Book 16

 A) Answer these questions:

-7. What did he add after that?
+7. What kind of restaurant did he stop at?

 B) Which words in the story mean the opposite of: